Youka/my-githooks/readme.md

 * A minimal [npm](https://www.npmjs.com/) project with git hook activation defined in [scripts/githooks.js](scripts/githooks.js) (triggered by [package.json](package.json))
 * A git hook to check the format of commit messages defined in [.githooks/commit-msg](.githooks/commit-msg)
 * A git hook to check the number of changed files in commits defined in [.githooks/pre-commit](.githooks/pre-commit)
+* A git hook to check the project state before pushes defined in [.githooks/pre-push](.githooks/pre-push)

 ## Usage
 * **Gradle:** Load gradle in your IDE or run any task (e.g. `gradlew tasks`)...